Responsive Relaunch of My Martial Arts Website

 I always start with Typography and selected a modular scale and a typeface very early on.
 I found a typeface on Google Fonts (Exo), which matched perfectly my style and the topic of kogakure.de and was good to read.

-My bamboo and logo where originally created in Adobe Illustrator and I thought it would make sense to use them as SVG.
-Unfortunately I had used the mesh tool of Illustrator to create my bamboo design, which is not compatible with SVG.
-So I had to recreate the whole design with supported gradients (linear, elliptical and radial).
+My bamboo and logo were created in Adobe Illustrator and I thought it would make sense to use them as SVG.
+Unfortunately, I had used the mesh tool of Illustrator to create my bamboo design, which is not compatible with SVG.
+So I had to recreate the whole design with supported gradients (linear, elliptical, and radial).

 Static site generator

 I had decided on Jekyll very early on because I had used it on this website and it was a lot of fun and very comfortable to create a website with Jekyll.

 One problem, which is common on a static site, is that it’s hard to have dynamic content.
 Most of my website is quite static, why Jekyll is a good fit.
 But creating a search without dynamically created pages and a database is not an easy task.